synopsys-sig/detect-action/README.md

 ### Detect Diagnostic Zip

-When passing the properties DETECT_DIAGNOSTIC_MODE or DETECT_DIAGNOSTIC_EXTENDED as environment variables, the action will helpfully upload the zip as a build artifact for convenient troubleshooting.
+When passing the properties `DETECT_DIAGNOSTIC` or `DETECT_DIAGNOSTIC_EXTENDED` as environment variables, the action will helpfully upload the zip as a build artifact for convenient troubleshooting.
+Note: These properties must be set to `true` or `false` (rather than `1`) when using the action.

 ## Include Custom Certificates (Optional)